MrGibbage/fll-pybricks-vscode-tutorial/configure-pybricks-vscode.md

 ## Tasks
 Tasks are like macros in VS Code.
 You can configure them to do a lot of different things.
 Then you can assign keybindings to the tasks and you can do things like press ctrl-shift-L and that will upload the current program to the team member's robot and run it.

-Tasks are configured in .vscode/tasks.json
+Tasks are configured in .vscode/tasks.json.
+The keybindings that trigger the tasks are handled separately.

 Here is our tasks.json file: